pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-domain/deploy-domain.md

 In this lab, you will:

-* Deploy the WebLogic Domain to the Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI).
+* Deploy the WebLogic Domain to Kubernetes Cluster.

 ### Prerequisites